Want to learn how to start a blog? This post will teach you everything you need to know to start a blog in 2021 and beyond!

 Step 10: Write your first post

 Ta-Da!
 You did it.
-Just like a completed home, your blog is now ready for you to move in.
+Just like a completed home, you’ve learned how to start a blog.
+Your blog is now ready for you to move in.

 It’s time to write your first post.
 Like everything else I’ve said here, don’t overthink it too much, the chronological timing of your posts doesn’t matter a ton.